junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Mr. Huizenga moved to suspend the rules and pass the bill.
 - 2017-11-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 32 (Roll no. 615). (text: CR H8545-8546)
 - 2017-11-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 32 (Roll no. 615).(text: CR H8545-8546)
+- 2017-11-08 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.